HL7/fhir-omop-ig/input/pagecontent/FHIRModifierExtensions.md

 #### OMOP Misinterpretation Risk

-> **⚠ MISINTERPRETATION RISK:** An ETL mapping SNOMED Condition codes to `condition_occurrence` will create a record asserting the patient has malignant neoplasm of breast.
+> **MISINTERPRETATION RISK:** An ETL mapping SNOMED Condition codes to `condition_occurrence` will create a record asserting the patient has malignant neoplasm of breast.
 This false positive causes the patient to appear in cancer cohorts, inflates cancer prevalence statistics, corrupts comorbidity flags, and affects risk-adjustment models.

 #### Correct ETL Disposition